How To Put A Manipulator In Their Place (And Disarm Them)

 You can say things like:

-“If we aren’t going to have an honest discussion about this, I’m not going to participate.”
+- “If we aren’t going to have an honest discussion about this, we can’t talk.”

-“You’re bringing up things that are irrelevant to this conversation to try to get me angry and I’m not doing it.”
+- “You’re bringing up things that are irrelevant to this conversation to get me angry, and I’m not doing it.”

 4. Stay emotionally neutral when dealing with them.